sgenini/liri-node-app/README.md

 # LIRI Bot

 ### Overview
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI is be a command line node app that takes in parameters and gives you back data.
+LIRI is a command line node app that takes in parameters and gives you back data.

 ### Functionality
 LIRI accomplishes several functions by using a combination of the Bands in Town Artist Events, Spotify, and OMDb APIs, with the help of several node modules.
 The program can do the following tasks: